jkeifer/zarrzipan/README.md

 # Zarrzipan: A raster compression benchmarking tool

 Zarrzipan is a compression benchmarking tool based on Zarr.
+It features a python API for declaratively describing numpy arrays and zarr compression pipelines to be benchmarked.

+Note that this is experimental software written with significant LLM assistance.
+Some metrics such as memory usage and timing may not be accurately measured.

 ## Usage